Quantum error detection in qubit-resonator star architecture: Density matrices

 \section{Density matrices}

 Here, we provide the full density matrices from the tomography experiments.

-First, we show in Fig.~\ref{fig:tomo}a--c the density matrices of $\ket{00}_\logical{}$, $\ket{{+}{+}}_\logical$ and $\ketbell$ states obtained after 1 cycle of error detection and their respective physical states.
+First, we show in Fig.~\ref{fig:tomo}a--c the density matrices of $\ket{00}_\logical{}$, $\ket{{+}{+}}_\logical$ and $\ketbell$ states obtained after 1 cycle of error detection.
 We expect 1, 16 and 4 density matrix elements with value 1, 0.25 and 0.5 for the 3 presented states correspondingly.
 Due to the high fidelity, other matrix elements are small and non-systematic.
 In Fig.~\ref{fig:tomo}d--f, we present density matrices of the physical state before projection to the logical subspace.
 Here we expect 4, 64 and 16 matrix elements with values 0.5, 0.125 and 0.25 correspondingly.
 In the case of the physical density matrices, we can clearly observe effects of qubit decay, which increases ground-state probability and reduces all other expected matrix elements.
 However, dephasing is not as visible, which reduces off-diagonal elements compared to diagonal elements.

 For the Bell state we study the dynamics of the density matrix by presenting the density matrix after $N = 4, \, 8$ and $15$ cycles of error detection Fig.~\ref{fig:bell_tomo}.
-We observe an increase of unwanted diagonal elements that depolarize logical errors.
-We also observe an increase of $\ket{00}\bra{00}_\logical$ which can be interpreted as a logical delay, which is a polarizing error.
+We observe an increase of unwanted diagonal elements indicates depolarizing noise.
+We also observe increased value of $\ket{00}\bra{00}_\logical$ independent of $N$ which is likely due to the qubit decay in the state preparation stage.